Section Styles inset-image

 -

-By entering this Competition you agree to accept and be bound by these terms and conditions and acknowledge that failure to comply with them may result in disqualification.
-The Competition shall be void where prohibited by local law.
-All national and local laws and regulations shall apply.
+By entering this Competition, you agree to be bound by these Terms and Conditions and acknowledge that failure to comply with them may result in disqualification.
+Entrants are responsible for ensuring that participation in the Competition complies with any applicable laws or regulations in their country of residence.

 -

-This Competition is open to anyone except for employees and trustees of Wild Muse (‘Promoter’), their families and any other company connected with the Competition.
-The Promoter will accept multiple entries per entrant.
+The Competition is open to all entrants except employees and trustees of Wild Muse ("the Promoter"), their immediate family members, judges, and anyone directly involved in the administration of the Competition.
+Multiple entries are permitted.
 Incomplete entries will be deemed invalid.

 -